Sick's Stadium: Seattle Pilots

-On April 11, 1969, Major League Baseball came to Washington’s largest city with the American League expansion Seattle Pilots debuting at Sick's Stadium.
-Seattle had been mentioned several times as a prospective major league city.
+On April 11, 1969, Major League Baseball came to Seattle with the American League expansion Seattle Pilots debuting at Sick's Stadium.
+Seattle had been mentioned earlier in the decade as a possible major league city.
 However, Sick's Stadium had not aged gracefully.
-While it had once been considered one of the best stadiums in the minors, by the 1960s it was considered well behind the times.
-The Cleveland Indians considered moving there in the early part of the decade, but owner William Daley decided against it because he did not think that Sick's Stadium was suitable for a major league team.
-Charlie Finley considered moving the Kansas City Athletics to Seattle in 1967, but when he came to scout out Sick's Stadium, he quipped that it was aptly named.
-He advised Seattle officials to get a new stadium if it wanted a major league team.
-When the American League granted the franchise in October 1967, it explicitly stated that Sick's Stadium was not suitable as a major league facility, and was only to be used on a temporary basis until a domed stadium could be completed.
+While it had once been considered one of the best stadiums in the minors, it had not been well maintained in the four years since the city bought it.
+The park's rapid deterioration was obvious by the time the Cleveland Indians considered moving to Seattle in the early part of the decade.
+Owner William Daley dispatched general manager Gabe Paul to scout out the city.
+When city officials balked at paying for the upgrades necessary to bring Sick's Stadium up to something approaching major league standards, Paul advised Daley against moving to Seattle.
+Charlie Finley considered moving the Kansas City Athletics to Seattle in 1967, but when he came to scout out Sick's Stadium, he quipped that it was a "pigsty" and refused to consider playing there even on a temporary basis.

+When the American League finally granted the franchise in October 1967, it explicitly stated that Sick's Stadium was not suitable as a major league facility, and was only to be used on a temporary basis until a domed stadium could be completed.